Film: Waiting for Guffman

 - Girlfriend in Canada: Possibly director Corky St. Clair's wife Bonnie though she supposedly lives in town with him, not in some distant locale.
 Nobody ever seems to have met Bonnie, and there are hints ("I buy most of her clothes") that "Bonnie" may be a cover story for crossdressing or some more peculiar activity.

-- Literary Allusion Title: To Waiting for Godot, as noted above.
+- Literary Allusion Title: To Waiting for Godot

 - Mistaken for Special Guest: The "theatre critic" turns out to be just a man who is in town to visit his niece, who has just had a baby.
 In the closing credits, he is listed as "Not Guffman".